eclipse-archived/ceylon-lang.org/documentation/1.3/tour/interop.md

 [`ceylon fat-jar`][] is indispensable.
 The command simply assembles a Java `.jar` archive that contains a Ceylon module and everything it depends on at runtime.

-(And [don't forget](../modules/#assembly_archives) that you can run a Ceylon program assembled using `ceylon assemble --include-runtime` on a machine with no Ceylon installation.)

 [`ceylon fat-jar`]: /documentation/current/reference/tool/ceylon/subcommands/ceylon-fat-jar.html